Cycles in synchronous iterative voting: general robustness and examples in Approval Voting

-\subsection{Description of the main results}
+\paragraph*{Description of the main results.}

+To introduce the Polling Dynamics, we propose both a classical-flavored \emph{discrete space} setting, and an enlarged \emph{continuous space} setting that allows to continuously perturb a situation (i.e. a given electorate with fixed heuristics), for example in order to assume that at each step of the dynamics, a small fraction of voters fail to adjust their ballots.
+This makes it possible to discuss how dynamical phenomenons change under such perturbations.

+Our first main result (Theorem \ref{t:robust} in Section \ref{s:robust}) is a quite general robustness result, showing under a mild assumption that cycles or equilibriums in the discrete space setting persist under perturbation inside the continuous space setting.
+All the examples we will give benefit this robustness.
+Our main contribution here is in the framework for Polling Dynamics, the proof of Theorem \ref{t:robust} being rather straightforward once the definitions are set up.

+Among the possible perturbations, one can model the situation where instead of having all voters change their ballots when informed of the last poll, a (small enough) fraction keeps their ballot as they were.
+This particular case brings us closer to asynchronous voting, but only to some extent since we need to stay close to the discrete, synchronous model. \\

-The goal of this article is to construct examples showing that in Approval Voting, the PD can exhibit a ``bad cycle'' even in the presence of a Condorcet winner (the main point shall not be the mere existence of cycles, a rather unsurprizing phenomenon, but rather that such cycles can result in the election of a suboptimal candidate).
+The next main results are examples showing that in Approval Voting, the Polling Dynamics can exhibit a ``bad cycle'' where a disliked candidate can be elected, even in the presence of a Condorcet winner (Theorems \ref{t:LR} and \ref{t:example2} in Section \ref{s:AVexamples}).
+The main point shall not be the mere existence of cycles, a rather unsurprizing phenomenon,\footnote{An example of cycle under the Leader Rule is given as exercise 8.4.4 in \cite{meir2018strategic}, but there are no Condorcet winner.} but rather that such cycles can result in the election of a suboptimal candidate.